Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Accuracy tests with mock lenses

-We use a numerically simulated, cluster-sized lens to thoroughly test our reconstruction algorithm in several stages.
+We use a numerically simulated, cluster-sized lens to to provide a simple proof of concept for the applicability of our theoretical concept.
 This mock lens is described in more detail in \citet{Bartelmann1998} and was already used for accuracy tests in \citet{Cacciato2006} and \citet{Merten2009}.
 The surface-mass density map of this lens is shown in Fig.~\ref{fig_mock_lens}.
 The side length of the field of view is 5 Mpc/h or $18\arcmin$ at the lens' redshift of $z=0.35$.
 The Einstein radius of the lens is $\theta_{\mathrm{E}}\sim30\arcsec$ for a source redshift of $z_{\mathrm{s}}=1.0$.
 In the following, especially in the figures of this section, we will scale these distances to dimensionless coordinates by mapping them into the unit-square with side length 2.
 From the known deflection angle fields, we sample the following lensing catalogs to serve as input for our test reconstructions: \begin{itemize} \item 9000 complex shear values at random positions in the field.
 This refers to a background-galaxy density of $\sim 25~\mathrm{arcmin}^{-1}$. \item The same catalog of 9000 weak lensing shear values but with an added shape-noise component.
 This noise is sampled randomly in each shear component from a Gaussian distribution with a standard deviation of 0.2 (compare Sec. ~\ref{subsec_unstrucgrid_lensing}). \item 55 multiple images, by randomly placing 5 point sources inside the inner caustic and 10 point sources in between the inner and the outer caustic of the lens. \item 20 critical line estimators by randomly sampling points in the field for which the determinant of the lensing Jacobian (Eq.~\ref{equ_jacobiandeterminant}) vanishes within the limits of the numerical precision. \end{itemize} All these lensing constraints are placed at a fiducial redshift of $z_{\mathrm{s}}=1.0$.

-In the following we will investigate how well we can reconstruct the underlying mass distribution from strong-lensing, weak-lensing and from joint weak- and strong-lensing constraints.
-We will also analyze the performance of the outer-level iteration process to minimize the effect of shape noise on the weak-lensing reconstruction.
+In the following we will investigate how well we can reconstruct the underlying mass distribution from weak lensing alone, where we investigate the influence of important complications to such analyses.